Generalplan Ost: Phases of the plan and its implementation

 According to Nazi intentions, attempts at Germanization were to be undertaken only in the case of those foreign nationals in Central and Eastern Europe who could be considered a desirable element for the future Reich from the point of view of its racial theories.
-The Plan stipulated that there were to be different methods of treating particular nations and even particular groups within them.
+The plan stipulated that there were to be different methods of treating particular nations and even particular groups within them.
 Attempts were even made to establish the basic criteria to be used in determining whether a given group lent itself to Germanization.
 These criteria were to be applied more liberally in the case of nations whose racial material (rassische Substanz) and level of cultural development made them more suitable than others for Germanization.
-The Plan considered that there were a large number of such elements among the Baltic states.
+The plan considered that there were a large number of such elements among the Baltic states.
 Erhard Wetzel felt that thought should be given to a possible Germanization of the whole of the Estonian nation and a sizable proportion of the Latvians.
 On the other hand, the Lithuanians seemed less desirable since "they contained too great an admixture of Slav blood."
 Himmler's view was that "almost the whole of the Lithuanian nation would have to be deported to the East".
-Himmler is described to even have had a positive attitude towards germanizing the populations of Alsace-Lorraine, border areas of Slovenia (Upper Carniola and Southern Styria) and Bohemia-Moravia, but not Lithuania, claiming its population to be of "inferior race".
+Himmler is described as having had a positive attitude towards Germanising the populations of border areas of Slovenia (Upper Carniola and Southern Styria) and Bohemia-Moravia, but not Lithuania, claiming its population to be of "inferior race".

+Himmler's notorious policies included the weaponization of schooling system in occupied territories to Germanize children and indoctrinate them with Nazi doctrines.
+Special institutes for children in occupied territories were operated to separate children who were categorised by Nazi authorities as "racially suitable" from the local inhabitants, wherein they were indoctrinated to be transferred to families in Germany.
+Despite the obstruction of German war efforts by the colonization policies and scorched earth tactics unleashed against native populations, Himmler dogmatically pursued the implementation of GPO programme and proposed the further expansion of Konrad Meyer's plan.
+GPO policies hindered the German military from efficiently exploiting the resources from occupied territories during 1942, a decisive phase of the war during which Axis forces had the capability to potentially win in the Eastern Front, before the Red Army could amass more strength.

+After the German defeat at the Battle of Stalingrad and other Axis setbacks in the Eastern Front, Nazi planners were forced to practically abandon the extermination campaigns of the GPO by mid-1943.
+From spring 1943, SS adopted the "Vernichtung durch Arbeit" (trans: "Extermination through labour") policy, which focused on exploiting natives in occupied territories as forced labor to aid German economy and military industry.
+By late 1943, millions of captives were employed in slave labour camps across German-occupied territories.